GGustavoCostanzo/Data-Management-for-Big-Data/README.md

 # Data Management for Big Data

-The exercise for the Data Management for Big Data exam focused on imple- menting and optimizing two specific query schemas on the TPC-H bench- mark using PostgreSQL: Query Schema 1, which analyzes export/import revenue values, and Query Schema 3, which calculates returned item losses.
+The exercise for the Data Management for Big Data exam focused on implementing and optimizing two specific query schemas on the TPC-H bench- mark using PostgreSQL: Query Schema 1, which analyzes export/import revenue values, and Query Schema 3, which calculates returned item losses.
 These query schemas involved complex aggregations and calculations per-